 Such items will be hidden from the error list in the Errors/Warnings in Solution window and they will not affect the state of the status bar indicator.
 When necessary, you can stop ignoring these items to display them.

-- Click Stop Ignoring errors/warnings(s) to stop ignoring the selected item.
+Click Stop Ignoring Error(s) to stop ignoring the selected item.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.